vickyignatova/Hotelly-Booking-App/README.md

 To design a modern and user-friendly hotel booking app that goes beyond standard photos and reviews by offering a more realistic and interactive preview experience.

-## Type of Project / Course
+## Notes

-UI Advanced Course
+This project was created as a final project for the UI Advanced Course at SoftUni Creative.
-Softuni Creative